Azure-Samples/openai-chat-backend-fastapi/README.md

-# Build your own ChatGPT app
+# ChatGPT app - FastAPI backend

-This repository includes a simple Python [Quart](https://quart.palletsprojects.com/en/latest/) app that streams responses from ChatGPT to an HTML/JS frontend using [NDJSON](http://ndjson.org/) over a [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream).
+This repository includes a simple Python FastAPI app that streams responses from ChatGPT using [NDJSON](http://ndjson.org/). to an HTML/JS frontend using [NDJSON](http://ndjson.org/) over a [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream).

 The repository is designed for use with [Docker containers](https://www.docker.com/), both for local development and deployment, and includes infrastructure files for deployment to [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview). 🐳